DCLMakerSTEAM/PlottingwithPython1/README.md

 * Microsoft Copilot
 * etc.

 Go to [chatgpt.com](https://chatgpt.com) and create an account.
 You can use the free account.
-If you don't create an account you can ask the AI questions but it won't write code for you.
+If you don't create an account you can ask the AI questions, but it won't write code for you.

 Ask it to write you a program:
 * Hello!
 Please write me a Python program that will ask the user for their favorite number and then print that number

-Pro tip: Always be polite to the AI.
+Pro Tip: Always be polite to the AI.
 When our computer overlords take control you want to be on their good side!

 ![Python program to ask for a favorite number](./images/favoriteNumber.png)